Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Introduction

 \section{Introduction}

-In the present study we identify interesting links between quantum groups \cite{FadTakRes, Drinfeld, Jimbo}, and tridendriform \cite{Dendri, Loday} and pre-Lie algebras (also studied under the name chronological algebras) \cite{Chrono, PreLie, Pre1} (see also \cite{Bai, Manchon} for a recent reviews).
-Specifically, we systematically derive the discrete analogues of Dyson series \cite{Dyson} and Magnus expansion \cite{Magnus} as solutions of a discrete evolution problem.
-We then show that the Dyson series members are expressed in terms of a tridendriform algebra action, whereas the discrete Magnus expansion members are derived in relation to a pre-Lie algebra action in analogy to the continuous case (see also relevant findings in \cite{EbraMan}).
-The use of Rota-Baxter operators \cite{Rota, Rota2} has been essential in expressing the discrete series in connection with tridendriform and pre-Lie algebra actions.
-On the other hand, tensor realizations of quantum groups \cite{FadTakRes, Drinfeld}, such as the Yangian \cite{Drinfeld}, are also solutions of a discrete evolution problem.
-Hence, we deduce that the coproducts of the elements of the Yangian can be re-expressed in terms of suitable tridendriform and pre-Lie algebras actions.
+In the present study, we identify interesting links between quantum groups~\cite{Drinfeld, Jimbo, FadTakRes}, and tridendriform~\cite{Dendri, Loday} and pre-Lie algebras (also studied under the name chronological algebras)~\mbox{\cite{Chrono, PreLie, Pre1}} (see also~\cite{Bai, Manchon} for recent reviews).
+Specifically, we systematically derive the discrete analogues of Dyson series~\cite{Dyson} and Magnus expansion~\cite{Magnus} as solutions of a discrete evolution problem.
+We then express the discrete Dyson series in terms of a tridendriform algebra, taking into consideration certain extra terms that are not present in the continuous or the linear discrete case and we then precisely derive the discrete pre-Lie Magnus expansion, in analogy to the continuous or the linear discrete case (see~\cite{EbraMan, new3, new4}).
+We note that the discrete Magnus expansion, albeit a linearized version, was derived for the first time in~\cite{EbraMan}.
+The discrete version proposed here is an improved generalization in the sense that non-trivial higher-order terms are included, due to choice of the linear operator of the discrete evolution problem.
+A more precise explanation is provided in Section~\ref{section3} (see, e.g., Remark~\ref{remark12} and comments before equation~(\ref{discrete})).
+As in~\cite{EbraMan}, the use of Rota--Baxter operators~\cite{Rota, Rota2, Rota3} has been essential to express the discrete series in connection with tridendriform and pre-Lie algebras.
+On the other hand, tensor realizations of quantum groups~\cite{ Drinfeld, Drinfeld1, Drinfeld2, FadTakRes}, such as the Yangian~\cite{Chari, Drinfeld, Drinfeld1, Drinfeld2, Molev}, are also solutions of a discrete evolution problem.
+Hence, we deduce that the coproducts of the elements of the Yangian can be re-expressed in terms of suitable tridendriform and pre-Lie algebras and this is one of the most important findings of this investigation.